Promo code SPRING2022 will be automatically applied at checkout!

 • Organic dairy products

 While these contain a good amount of protein, they also contain carbohydrates, so it is vital to watch portion size.
-Choosing high-fiber, low glycemic index plant-based foods is key to blood sugar stabilization.
+Choosing high-fiber, low glycemic index plant-based foods is key to glucose stabilization.

-Finding ways to substitute plant protein for animals, may help decrease the risk of type 2 diabetes while maintaining stable blood sugar.
+Finding ways to substitute plant protein for animals may help decrease the risk of type 2 diabetes while maintaining stable glucose.
 Some good choices to try:

 • Tofu, seitan, tempeh